Basics:

 Koji Review:

-Koji is a tool that anyone with a social media account can use to make money selling digital products.
-But it works best if you have a big following.
+Koji was a tool that anyone with a social media account could use to make money selling digital products.
+But it was purchased by Linktree and shut down earlier in 2024.

-Kojis are mini software programs that serve as a base for almost anything that you might want to do on social media, whether that’s playing games with friends or selling things to your followers.
+Kojis were mini software programs that served as a base for almost anything that you might want to do on social media, whether that’s playing games with friends or selling things to your followers.

-To get started, you simply go to Koji’s website and register.
-In that process, you’ll fill in a name to use on the site, as well as your user names for all of your relevant social media accounts.
-Then you simply search to find a Koji that you want to use, personalize it by filling in some information, and share.
-Koji does the rest.
+To get started, you would go to Koji’s website and register.
+In that process, you’d fill in a name to use on the site, as well as your user names for all of your relevant social media accounts.
+Then you’d simply search to find a Koji that you want to use, personalize it by filling in some information, and share.
+Koji did the rest.

 Using Koji to make money

-Some Kojis are designed to engage your audience with, say, a game or an interactive activity.
-However, others help you profit by making it simple for you to sell something to your followers and collect payment.
+Some Kojis were designed to engage your audience with, say, a game or an interactive activity.
+However, others helped you profit by making it simple for you to sell something to your followers and collect payment.

-Let’s say, for instance, that you are a photographer and want to sell your images.
-You can open a Koji template that allows you to sell a private photo or video.
+Let’s say, for instance, that you are a photographer and wanted to sell your images.
+You could open a Koji template that allowed you to sell a private photo or video.
 Now hit “remix” and Koji will ask you to fill in several blocks of information, including one that describes what you’re selling and another that prompts you to set the price.
 Upload images and choose where to post — Instagram, Facebook, Reddit, YouTube, etc. Once you hit send, Koji does the rest.

-When someone buys your product, you get a message alerting you to the sale and how much you’ve earned.
-If your Koji requires further interaction from you, you’re prompted to provide it.
+When someone bought your product, you get a message alerting you to the sale and how much you’ve earned.
+If your Koji required further interaction from you, you’d be prompted to provide it.

 Make money two ways

-You earn money on every sale, but you can also earn money if someone “remixes” your Koji.
+You earned money on every sale, but you also earned money when someone “remixed” your Koji.
 This happens when one of your followers sees what you’ve posted and wants to emulate the idea.
 If someone hits the “remix” button on your Koji, you’ll earn a few pennies every time they make a sale.
 That royalty is paid for being the “inspiration” for a new Koji.

-If you are a programmer, you can create new Koji templates and earn royalties too.
+If you were a programmer, you could create new Koji templates and earn royalties too.

 Site fees